pharo-open-documentation/pharo-wiki/General/CoolSnippets.md

 # Cool Snippets

-This files contains snippets of code that can be useful sometimes.
+This file contains snippets of code that can be useful sometimes.

 - [Download a file with a progress bar](#download-a-file-with-a-progress-bar)
 - [Bench and profile a project from the tests](#bench-and-profile-a-project-from-the-tests)